CiscoDevNet/terraform-provider-cdo/README.md

 ## Structure

-We make use of Go workspaces - this is to split the repsonsibility of the provider and the Go CDO client.
+We make use of Go workspaces - this is to split the responsibility of the provider and the Go CDO client.
 Eventually the client will be moved to its own repo, but in the interest of hitting the ground running they both live in here.

 ```